Code-Institute-Submissions/woolawoola/README.md

 * To accommodate to users of mobile phones who prefer to visit websites on-the-go.

 # 6. Testing
+All HTML and CSS files were passed through W3C Nu HTML and Jigsaw CSS validators respectively.
+Files were uploaded to the validators and all errors were fixed.

 # 7. Deployment
 The website was deployed through Github pages.